pushpakrai/micro-blogging-sharegen/README.md

    ```
 5. Create a new Pull Request.

-## Community

-Join our vibrant Discord community with over 27,000 members for support, feedback, and collaboration.
-Your contributions and insights are highly valued!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.